KINGD4LAL/terraform-ecommerce/README.md

 gcloud auth login
 ```

-2. If the google project DOES exists then run:
+2. If the google project DOES exists then run this:

 ```bash
 chmod +x ./scripts/target-project.sh